-The Authority has a contract for its fixed route transportation services with Berkshire Transit Management, Inc. (BTM), a division of First Transit, Inc. The contract expires on June 30, 2021.
+The Authority has a contract for its fixed route transportation services with Berkshire Transit Management, Inc. (BTM), a wholly-owned subsidiary of First Transit, Inc. The contract expires on June 30, 2024.

-The Authority has a contract for its ADA/Paratransit services with Paratransit Management of the Berkshires, Inc. (PMB), also a division of First Transit, Inc. The contract expires on June 30, 2021.
+The Authority has a contract for its ADA/Paratransit services with Paratransit Management of the Berkshires, Inc. (PMB), also a wholly-owned subsidiary of First Transit, Inc. The contract expires on June 30, 2024.

 Approximately seventy-five percent (75%) of BTM employees and ninety-eight (98%) of PMB employees are members of the International Brotherhood of Teamsters, Local 404 (the Union).
-BTM's and PMB's labor agreements with the Union is effective through June 30, 2021.
+BTM's and PMB's labor agreements with the Union expired June 30, 2021.
+New agreements are currently being negotiated.